SilentCode1003/MTK/README.md

 ### 1.4.2

-- Revise to download pdf and save to Downlod folder in android
+- Revise to download pdf and save to Download folder in android

 ### 1.5.3
 - added notification